ExcellentGamer/Super-Mario-64-DS-Remastered/README.md

-# Super-Mario-64-DS-Remastered-Dev
+# Welcome to the official repo of Super Mario DS Remastered!

 ## Rules:

 1. DO NOT SHARE THIS REPO.
-THIS IS A -DEV- ONLY REPO!!!
+THIS IS A DEVELOPERS ONLY REPO!!!

 2. Only make changes in your folder located in the "Development" folder.